mhartl/pivotal-github/README.md

 The `pivotal-github` gem adds several additional Git commands to the local environment.
 The main addition, `git story-commit`, automatically incorporates the Pivotal Tracker story id(s) into the commit messages, while adding options to mark the story **Finished** or **Delivered**.

-The `git story-commit` command makes the assumption that any string of digits in the branch name is a story id.
-This means that the branch names `6283185-add-markdown-support`, `6283185_add_markdown_support`, and `add-markdown-support-6283185` all correspond to story id `6283185`, while `add-things-6283185-3141592` corresponds to both `6283185` *and* `3141592`.
+The `git story-commit` command makes the assumption that any string of eight or more digits in the branch name is a story id.
+(As of this writing, Pivotal Tracker ids are eight digits long, so shorter digit strings aren't valid ids.)
+This means that the branch names `62831853-add-markdown-support`, `62831853_add_markdown_support`, `add-markdown-support-62831853`, and `rails_4_0_62831853` all correspond to story id `62831853`, while `add-things-62831853-31415926` corresponds to both `62831853` *and* `31415926`.

 The full set of commands is as follows: